jawn/visualstudio2019-discuss/README.md

 * Visual Studio issue reports: Use *Visual Studio menu > Help > Report a problem* instead.
 * Visual Studio enhancement suggestions:  Use *Visual Studio menu > Help > Suggest a feature* instead.

+# A note to extension authors

+This [article](https://devblogs.microsoft.com/visualstudio/how-to-upgrade-extensions-to-support-visual-studio-2019/) describes how to modify the .vsixmanifest to add Visual Studio 2019 support.

 # Disclaimer

 * [I will not take the monkey your back](https://hbr.org/1999/11/management-time-whos-got-the-monkey).
 Goal of this repo is to track these questions in one place.
 If the extension is open source, consider making a pull request.